Giuseppe Galderisi: Tampa Bay Mutiny

+Return to New England

+Following Stapleton's resignation at the end of the 1996 New England Revolution season, the Revolution hired Thomas Rongen as their new manager.
+Rongen, who had coached Galderisi in Tampa, pushed for a trade that would reunite Galderisi with his Tampa teammate Ivan McKinley, and on 13 August 1997 Galderisi was traded back to the Revolution (along with McKinley), in exchange for Chiquinho Conde and Sam George.
+Galderisi made seven regular season appearances for the Revolution upon his return (recording two assists), and additionally appeared in both of the club's playoff matches against D.C.
+United.
+He was again placed on waivers by New England on 11 November.

 International career

 Galderisi, nicknamed Nanu (short) during his playing career, a nickname he earned during his time with Juventus, was capped ten times for Italy between 1985 and 1987, although he failed to score a goal.
 He made his international debut on 2 June 1985, in a 1–1 draw against Mexico, and was later part of his nation's 1986 FIFA World Cup squad under manager Enzo Bearzot.

 Style of play

 A quick, agile and diminutive striker, Galderisi was a prolific goalscorer, with excellent reactions who was also known for his work-rate, generosity, tenacity, and his powerful and accurate striking ability with either foot.
 He was also known for his accuracy from distance, and was also effective in the air, despite his small stature, due to his timing and elevation.
 Although he began his career as a second striker, he came into his own as an out-and-out centre-forward, due to his pace, eye for goal, and his determined and opportunistic style of play.
 Despite his ability he was often prone to injuries throughout his career, and also struggled to maintain his best form in bigger teams, while he performed better at smaller clubs.